RESTful API Designing guidelines

 Let’s understand with few examples how to implement these actions.

-• Sorting In case, the client wants to get the sorted list of companies, the GET /companies endpoint should accept multiple sort params in the query.
+- Sorting In case, the client wants to get the sorted list of companies, the GET

-• Filtering For filtering the dataset, we can pass various options through query params.
+would sort the companies by its rank in ascending order. - Filtering For filtering the dataset, we can pass various options through query params.

-E.g GET /companies?category=banking&location=india would filter the companies list data with the company category of Banking and where the location is India.
+would filter the companies list data with the company category of Banking and where the location is India. - Searching When searching the company name in companies list the API endpoint should be

-• Pagination When the dataset is too large, we divide the data set into smaller chunks, which helps in improving the performance and is easier to handle the response.
+- Pagination When the dataset is too large, we divide the data set into smaller chunks, which helps in improving the performance and is easier to handle the response.

-Eg. GET /companies?page=23 means get the list of companies on 23rd page.
+means get the list of companies on 23rd page.

 If adding many query params in GET methods makes the URI too long, the server may respond with 414 URI Too long HTTP status, in those cases params can also be passed in the request body of the POST method.